dapr/docs/howto/pubsub-scopes/README.md

 A topic is created if a Dapr application sends a message to it.
 In some scenarios this topic creation should be governed.
 For example;
 - a bug in a Dapr application on generating the topic name can lead to an unlimited amount of topics created
-- streamline the topics names and total count and prevent a unlimited growth of topics
+- streamline the topics names and total count and prevent an unlimited growth of topics

-In these situations ```allowedTopics``` can be used.
+In these situations, ```allowedTopics``` can be used.

 Here is an example of three allowed topics:
 ```yaml